 Oxnard College describes its certificate and degree programs in terms of their general goals and purpose and their specific student learning outcomes.
 Together the general goals/purpose and student learning outcomes convey the scope of the program and its connection to the College's mission, and they enumerate the knowledge, skills and attitudes that the student completing a program will demonstrate.
 At the discipline level, faculty in all programs develop Program Student Learning Outcomes that include program-specific outcomes and outcomes that address the communication, information competency, quantitative competency, inquiry skills, ethical reasoning skills, and engaging diverse perspectives.
-As stated in the Oxnard College 2013-2019 Educational Master Plan (II.A.16), learning of fundamentals.
+As stated in the Oxnard College 2013-2019 Educational Master Plan (II.A.16),

+Oxnard College provides an environment which encourages open-minded, independent and critical thinking.
+Classes are structured to emphasize in-depth learning of fundamentals.
 Students are expected to take responsibility for their own learning, which means that they are expected to learn the art of independent study and to develop sound intellectual habits such as clarity, precision, and accuracy of thought; fair-mindedness; and conclusions drawn from facts and principles rather than prejudice, distortion, or half-truths.